Plan the conversation carefully.

 Warm

-I care about how this lands, and I still need to talk about deactivation strategies clearly.
+I care about how this lands, and I still need to talk about can you see attachment style in texts? look at patterns, not labels clearly.

 Direct

-The issue is deactivation strategies.
+The issue is can you see attachment style in texts? look at patterns, not labels.
 My request is this one next step, not a debate about everything.

 By text

 I want to slow this down.
-Can we return to deactivation strategies when we can keep it to one topic?
+Can we return to can you see attachment style in texts? look at patterns, not labels when we can keep it to one topic?

 Short worksheet